Security & Privacy

 Consulting operations vs CODEX

-Abyrint may handle operational data outside CODEX in the course of consulting engagements (documents, internal coordination, client collaboration).
+Abyrint may handle operational data outside CODEX in the course of broader engagements (documents, internal coordination, client collaboration).
 That operational handling is separate from CODEX platform controls.

 When an engagement uses CODEX as the working environment, CODEX policies and controls apply within the agreed scope.